 The Manitoba Museum in Winnipeg, Manitoba, Canada showcases human and natural history across Manitoba’s diverse landscapes

-(Note: On June 13, 2020, after being closed for three months, the Manitoba Museum reopened for Saturdays and Sundays.
-All galleries are open, but due to COVID-19 there are some restrictions.
-High touch/interactive displays are not available and the Nonsuch ship cannot be boarded.
-You are asked to keep one bison space between you and others.
+(Note: The Manitoba Museum has now reopened , after being closed for a few months due to COVID-19 restrictions.
+It is currently open Thursdays through Sunday.
+All galleries are open, but there are some restrictions.
+High touch/interactive displays are not available.
+While it might have been fun to do these fun learning activities, I found that the overall museum experience remained excellent even without them.
+You can see the Nonsuch, but cannot board it at this time.
+You are asked to keep one bison space between yourself and others.
 Check the museum website for details and any changes to policies as time goes by.)

 A scene at the entrance to the Manitoba Museum in Winnipeg, Manitoba, Canada depicts a Métis hunter on horseback closing in on a herd of bison.
 The scene introduces the philosophical theme of the museum: the interrelationship of human beings and the natural environment.
 Museum visitors travel through millions of years as they go north to south across Manitoba’s diverse landscape.
 The galleries showcase both natural and human history.
 The Museum tells the Manitoba story through collections of artifacts, written and audio information, dioramas, and interactive displays.

 The Museum first opened in 1970.
 Galleries have been added and exhibits updated in the 50 years since.
-There are now 10 galleries with such rich and extensive collections that multiple visits are never boring.
-You’re also likely to notice something different.
+The galleries contain rich and extensive collections meaning that multiple visits are never boring.
+You’re also likely to notice something different each time.